-The early steering group included some of our first parents whose children are moving to secondary school in 2020.
-They came from the Jewish community, from other faiths, from the wider community.
-Some have stayed with Mosaic as the school established its path, others had to move away for work or chose to travel afar.
+The early steering group included some of our first parents whose children moved to secondary school in 2020.
+They came from the Jewish community, from other faiths, and from the wider community.
+Some have stayed with Mosaic as the school established its path; others had to move away for work or chose to travel afar.
 So many of those Mosaic pioneers are still supporting the school and contributing in many ways.
 Yana Bruwer, the Dares, Juan Solari and family, the Kanes, the Kupfers, the Ryvchins.
 ‘Apples and Honey’ Wimbledon’s Outstanding Jewish nursery became involved at a very early stage and provided a role model of inclusivity.
-The director of Apples and Honey, Judith Ish-Horowicz continues to contribute to the development of the integrated Jewish Learning approach.
-Representing the more experienced generations with a range of professional and business skills, David Kelin, Judy Thwaites and Shirley Lee.
-Mosaic could only be born as a team effort with each person using their networks and expertise to help build a school with a mission to Inspire children, Respect others and produce Excellence.
+The director of Apples and Honey, Judith Ish-Horowicz, continues to contribute to developing the integrated Jewish Learning approach.
+Representing the more experienced generations with a range of professional and business skills, David Kelin, Judy Thwaites and myself, Shirley Lee.
+Mosaic could only be born as a team effort with each person using their networks and expertise to help build a school with a mission to inspire children, respect others and produce excellence.
 Wonderful donors from the wider communities and family trusts have supported the school along the way.
-Solicitors, educationalists, people in business and finance, brand consultants, accountants, politicians, local councillors, University staff, headteachers, Jewish Organisations, DfE leaders clergy from all faiths and so many others including our inspired architect Richard Parsons.
+Solicitors, educationalists, people in business and finance, brand consultants, accountants, politicians, local councillors, university staff, headteachers, Jewish organisations, DfE leaders, clergy from all faiths and so many others including our inspired architect Richard Parsons.

-Mosaic’s first headteacher, Kate Baum (2013-16) shared the vision and together with the governors and a very small staff, including Carina Fernandes, Katie Barton and Agnieszka Novak, (and not long afterwards, Nerrissa Bear,) began the journey in 2013 through to 2022 when she left the role of Headteacher.
+Mosaic’s first headteacher, Kate Baum (2013-16) shared the vision with the governors, and a very small staff, including Carina Fernandes, Katie Barton and Agnieszka Nova.
+Nerrissa Bear began the journey in 2013 through to 2022 when she left the role of Headteacher.
 Our new Headteacher, Ms Jo Gordan, joined the school in September 2022.

 There have been many ups and downs.
-We have made progress, had setbacks, dealt with endless challenges, experienced joy and sorrow.
+We have progressed, had setbacks, dealt with endless challenges, and experienced joy and sorrow.
 We consulted on and continue to discuss everything from detailed building design, whether to have a meat or milk kitchen, the name for our school, the logo, furniture colours and designs, education philosophy, ethos and vision, safeguarding, policies, procedures, security, special needs, curriculum, assessment and progress, staffing structure, preparation for Ofsted and Pikuach.
-Advice came too from the local rabbis and other faith leaders and *JCDSAB, who advise cross community Jewish Day schools, PaJes –Partnership for Jewish and, although free schools are not under Local Authority (LA) control, we have always been able to seek support and guidance from Wandsworth.
+The advice came too from the local rabbis and other faith leaders and *JCDSAB, who advise cross-community Jewish Day schools, PaJes – Partnership for Jewish and, although free schools are not under Local Authority (LA) control, we have always been able to seek support and guidance from Wandsworth.

-We laughed together-a lot-and, believe me in times of sorrow, we cried together too.
+We laughed together a lot and believe me in times of sorrow, we have cried together too.
 We are still on a journey and feel privileged that all of you are travelling with us.

 In recent years new people with strengths and professional expertise have joined the staff and Governing Board.
-Each member prepares for meetings and asks probing and sometimes challenging questions to ensure we are always, not only innovative, but rigorous and constantly evaluative.
-Mosaic has a great teaching and support team who really share our aspirations for all the children at MJPS.
+Each member prepares for meetings and asks probing and sometimes challenging questions to ensure we are always, not only innovative but rigorous and constantly evaluative.
+Mosaic has a great teaching and support team who shares our aspirations for all the children at MJPS.
 They are creative, professional and committed.

 We have always been a team.
-We just want every child at MJPS to seize the opportunities we offer so they gain confidence and belief that anything is possible.
-We are already a community school and although we are still a small and growing school, Mosaic offers the children many special opportunities.
-Some of the numerous examples can be seen on this web-site so do look through past news and look at the web-site regularly for our plans for the future.
+We want every child at MJPS to seize the opportunities we offer so they gain confidence and belief that anything is possible.
+We are already a community school, and although we are still a small and growing school, Mosaic offers the children many special opportunities.
+Some of the numerous examples can be seen on this website so do look through past news and regularly look at the website for our future plans.